-- Zurich is the most expensive city in Europe for international schools.
+- Spain is one of the cheapest countries in Europe for international education.

 - Copenhagen is the cheapest city in Europe (and the 2nd cheapest in the world!) for international schools.